PhilHiTech/Chk-WAN/README.md

 #                   Will report if Check WAN monitor is running
 #           ChkWAN  wan
 #                   Will restart the WAN interface (instead of a FULL REBOOT) if the PINGs to ALL of the hosts FAIL
+#           ChkWAN  rebootwan
+#                   Will restart the WAN interface if the PINGs to ALL of the hosts FAIL, and will REBOOT router if the PINGs to ALL of the hosts FAIL again
 #           ChkWAN  stop
 #                   Will request termination of script.
 It will be dependent on the 'sleep' interval
 #                   NOTE: If scheduled by cron this will have no effect.